BasileBux/python-music-player/README.md

 <summary>Interface explanation</summary>
     <ul>
     <li>If your playlist is an album it will display the album name, artist, date under the video title
-    <li>There is also a "goto" command, which plays a song by giving its index in the playlist (tracklist with indexes can be found in "tracklist.txt"), just enter "goto x" with x being the index
     </ul>

     Now playing: